dtrodger/Box-Copy-Legal-Policies/README.md

 `$ virtualenv --python=python3 env`
 2. (Optional) Activate the virtual environment
 `$ source env/bin/activate`
+3. Addend your current working directory to the PYTHONPATH environment variable
+`$ pwd`
+`$ export PYTHONPATH=[path returned from the previous command]`
 3. Install the project dependencies
 `$ pip install -r requirements.txt`
 4. Create a `box_jwt.yml` file at the root of the project, and add your JWT key data